Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical implementation

-Table \ref{Table::Descriptives} presents summary statistics over the sample period $1999$--$2019$.
-About $89\%$ of men and $79\%$ of women work in the labor market (but some households have intermittent employment); $68\%$ of men have had some college education, while women fare slightly higher at $71\%$.
-Our measure of income is household disposable income, defined as the sum of taxable income (e.g., earnings and asset income), transfers, and social security income of the male and female spouses and of other family unit members, minus taxes paid.
+Appendix table \ref{AppTable::Descriptives} presents summary statistics over the sample period $1999$--$2019$.
+About $89\%$ of men and $79\%$ of women work for pay (but some households have intermittent employment); $68\%$ of men and $71\%$ of women have had some college education.
+Our measure of income is household disposable income, namely the sum of taxable income (e.g., earnings and asset income), transfers, and social security income of the couple and of other family members, minus taxes paid.
 Average disposable income is \$142,910 in 2018 prices.\footnote{We express all monetary figures in 2018 prices because earnings are 1-year retrospective and our latest data are from 2019.
-We deflate using the Consumer Price Index from the Bureau of Labor Statistics.} Our measure of consumption is real expenditure on nondurable goods and services, comprising food (at home and outside), utilities, out-of-pocket health expenses (doctors, prescriptions), public transport and own vehicle expenses (gasoline, parking, insurance), education, and child care.
+We deflate using the Consumer Price Index from the Bureau of Labor Statistics.} Our measure of consumption is real expenditure on nondurable goods and services, comprising food (at home and outside), utilities, out-of-pocket health expenses, public transport, vehicle expenses (gasoline, parking, insurance), education, and child care.
 Average real consumption is \$26,766, with food at home accounting for about $30\%$ of this.
 Housing, including rent and home insurance, is the main expenditure we exclude; we do so for comparability with BPP who also exclude it.
-Including housing does not change any of the subsequent results meaningfully.\footnote{\citet{Blundell_Pistaferri_Saporta-Eksten2016} use consumption data from the modern PSID, including housing, to study family labor supply as an insurance mechanism.
-House prices, however, fluctuated dramatically in 2007--2009, artificially affecting housing expenditure especially for homeowners.} Finally, table \ref{Table::Descriptives} reports summary statistics also for samples sorted by wealth and education; we postpone the discussion of those samples to section \ref{SubSec::Results_Subsample_Analysis}.
+Including housing does not meaningfully change the subsequent results.

 Aside from the PSID, we use a similarly selected sample drawn from the CEX to facilitate comparison with BPP.
 We defer the discussion of this secondary data to section \ref{SubSec::Empirical_Implementation_Moments}.